 At the same time as the rent reduction, the housing service is under going a transformation programme, to improve our services.
 As part of that transformation programme, we have recognised the need to improve the method of identifying and prioritising capital works to our properties.
-To enable us to do this we need to undertake a full stock condition survey during 2016.
+To enable us to do this we have recently undertaken a full stock condition survey.
 The information from the stock condition survey will be used to plan future investment in our housing stock, and enable us to maintain all of our properties to a good standard.
 It will also ensure that we prioritise and plan for an amended capital programme, which incorporates the most important works required to your homes.

 While we are compiling the information from the stock condition survey we will only be completing essential capital programme (planned maintenance) works, the works will be prioritised using health and safety as the main criterion.
 All non-priority works will now be placed on hold pending a review of the stock condition surveys.

 We appreciate that this may be disappointing news for residents who were expecting works to be carried out this year or already had a survey completed, however we feel that this is the most sensible plan of action, to enable us to plan responsibly for the future.